calvin-mcd/clops/README.md

 # clops

 clops is a qazlike unibody split sub40s keyboard.
-The KLE is by ha ha ha which itself is inspired by a [KLE](http://www.keyboard-layout-editor.com/#/gists/c3c008118662d8631bc35f2af838a2c1) from [Noelle](https://github.com/fivedee).
+The KLE and firmware is by ha ha ha which itself is inspired by a [KLE](http://www.keyboard-layout-editor.com/#/gists/c3c008118662d8631bc35f2af838a2c1) from [Noelle](https://github.com/fivedee).
 PCB is designed by Calvin0563.
 It sports a rp2040 and hotswap socket, and supports 1 center rotary encoder and 1 bottom row roller encoder.

 ## Layout